PNEUMONIA IN THE IRISH WOLFHOUND

 - Lungs may appear clear on x-ray.

-- There have been cases of pneumonia in wolfhounds following a lungworm infection.
-(Lungworm is no longer restricted to the south of England, and is present in most areas)
+There have been cases of pneumonia in wolfhounds following a lungworm infection.
+Lungworm is no longer restricted to the south of England, and is present in most areas).

 Treating pneumonia

-- URGENTLY - if there is any doubt, treat with the antibiotics first, and argue later – do not take a wait and see attitude.
+- URGENTLY If there is any doubt, treat with the antibiotics first, and argue later – do not take a wait and see attitude.

 - Most vets will want to administer an antibiotic intravenously, as it is important to hit it hard and fast.